BlesslinJerishR/Leetcode/README.md

-## EatCode
+## LeetCode
-- Just some problems but from LeetCode .
+- Eatcode - Just some problems but from LeetCode.
 #### [ Developer : Blesslin R ]